lanwen/lanwen.github.io/content/posts/2024-06-26_eksctl-external-secrets.md

 Let's imagine, that we need to manage secrets using GitOps approach, and don't pay crazy bills with hundreds of secrets, pulled from aws.
 Obvious choice would be to use [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).
 I wouldn't go here in the details on how painful it could be to manage hundreds of secrets with it, but it's a valid option!
 However, once the target secret is encrypted, you have to keep around the original *encryption key secret*, until you re-encrypt all the secrets with the new key (but then, you would need to keep that key around) - and somehow share that key with other clusters if they are provisioned from the same git repo.

-README[suggests](https://github.com/bitnami-labs/sealed-secrets?tab=readme-ov-file#manual-key-management-advanced), that you can use the `SealedSecret` for that purpose, but then, you have to have that initial seed key somewhere.
+README [suggests](https://github.com/bitnami-labs/sealed-secrets?tab=readme-ov-file#manual-key-management-advanced), that you can use the `SealedSecret` for that purpose, but then, you have to have that initial seed key somewhere.
 Chicken and the egg problem?

 There is, actually, a way to quickly download the current master key to share it later with another cluster: